Memorable Manitobans: Gordon Alexander McMorran (1885-1966)

 Editor and publisher.

 Born at Walkerton, Ontario on 9 January 1885, son of Robert Wallace McMorran and Margaret Elizabeth Findlay, he was educated at the public schools of Ontario, Manitoba and Saskatchewan.
 The family came to Manitoba in 1889 where the father taught school, homesteaded and founded the Somerset Century newspaper.
 McMorran learned the printing business with his father and worked on papers in Langham, Saskatchewan; Vancouver, BC and the Manitoba Western Canadian at Manitou.
-He moved to Souris in 1912 and purchased the Souris Plaindealer from W. J. Barclay.
+He moved to Souris in 1912 and purchased the Souris Plaindealer from William J. Barclay.

 His articles for the Manitoba Historical Society: